 After dropping Owen off back at home, I picked Jenna up, and we headed north to try and see two Bewick's swans that had been seen with a herd of Whooper swans at Cockersand Abbey in Lancashire.

-After scanning through the herd, I eventually found a Bewick's swan feeding.
+After scanning the swan herd, I eventually found a Bewick's swan feeding.

 I couldn't find the second bird that had been reported, so we started to walk back to the car.
 News then broke that a juvenile great northern diver was showing well a few miles up the road, so we headed there.